 Organising a Property Survey in Scotland

-It’s important to note that the process of buying a house in Scotland is slightly different compared to the rest of the UK.
-In Scotland, it’s not the buyer who must arrange the survey, but the seller.
-It’s the seller’s responsibility to arrange a Home Report to present to the buyer before the purchase can even go ahead.
+The process of buying a house in Scotland is different compared to the rest of the UK.
+In Scotland, it’s not the buyer who must arrange the survey but the seller.
+It’s the seller’s responsibility to arrange a Home Report to present to the buyer before the purchase can go ahead.

-Unless it’s included in the Home Report, buyers in Scotland will still be required by their mortgage lenders to pay for a Mortgage Valuation.
-If the lender deems the Home Report’s valuation as reliable, then they might use this to continue with the process instead.
-The buyer also has the option of arranging their own survey, for example, if they would prefer an independent or a more detailed analysis than the Home Report’s results.
+Unless it’s included in the Home Report, buyers in Scotland will still be required to pay for a Mortgage Valuation by their mortgage lenders.
+If the lender deems the Home Report’s valuation as reliable, then they might use this instead.
+The buyer also has the option of arranging their own survey.